From this page you can find out more about how we promote high standards of ethical conduct by the Mayor, London

 Listed below are other GLA policies and procedures that help form our framework for maintaining high standards of behaviour.

 Corporate Governance Framework Agreement for the GLA Group

 Covers the powers and duties of the GLA Group and sets out their respective roles and responsibilities and how they should relate to each other.
 The framework is based on the Nolan principles.

 Protocol on Mayoral Appointments

-The Mayor may appoint up to two people to be his political advisors and up to ten other advisors.
+The Mayor may appoint up to two people to be his political advisors and up to eleven other advisors.
 He also has powers to make appointments to the boards of the GLA’s functional bodies and of other statutory and nonstatutory bodies.
 Find out more about the Principle Mayoral Appointments (Non-Staffing).

 This protocol sets out the general principles and procedures we follow when the Mayor exercises these powers.
 Find out more about the Mayor’s Team.

 Protocol for Statutory Officers

 Outlines the roles and appointment and disciplinary processes for the GLA’s three statutory officers: the Head of Paid Service, Chief Finance Officer and Monitoring Officer.

 Guidance on Politically Restricted Posts and on Politically Restricted Staff